BGMP/github-revert-style/README.md

 ---
 Reverts GitHub to before its latest major UI update.

-Around a year ago GitHub introduced a bunch of style changes which made look more roundish and decentred most of the content display on the site.
+Around a year ago GitHub introduced a bunch of style changes which made it look more roundish and decentred most of the content displayed on the site.
 This style tries to revert some of these changes and make GitHub look similar to its old style.

 It currently does the following:
   * Centres repositories and their headers.
+  * Gets rid of some rounded shapes which didn't exist before.
   * Aligns the status emoji's text a bit better.
-  * Gets raid of some rounded shapes which didn't exist before.

 ### How to use
 I took advantage of the Stylus browser extension which allows users to stylise any page they want using CSS which loads